AlhaqGH/PohLang/PohLang_Guide.md

   ```
   Write "Hello, PohLang"
   ```
-- Run with the Python interpreter (see repo CLI in `Interpreter/cli.py`) or use the Dart transpiler to generate and run Dart.
+- Run with the Python interpreter (see repo CLI in `Interpreter/cli.py`) or use the Rust VM to execute directly.

 ---